 Juvenile Crime

-Juvenile Defense Lawyers in Fort Worth
+Juvenile Criminal Defense Lawyers in Fort Worth

 Being charged with a crime is a serious situation for anyone to be in, with consequences that could last a lifetime if a good lawyer isn’t at your side.
 That risk is even higher with minors, defined in Texas criminal law as someone at least 10 years old, and no older than 17.
 While juvenile crimes will carry lesser sentences than those of an adult, the long-term impact on a young person’s life can be extremely serious.